kelo221/IOT_Project_Fullstack/README.md

 # IOT_Project_Fullstack
-## Page about
+## About

 A Fullstack for MQTT controlled pressure system.
+Software has an intuitive user interface that sends JSON packages to LPC1549 though MQTT.

 ![1111](https://user-images.githubusercontent.com/61495413/139274217-54b428eb-96f3-4019-abfa-593880833b60.png)